How to treat excise goods placed in a tax warehouse, supplied from a tax warehouse or removed from a tax warehouse for VAT purposes.

 Services will not be subsequently taxed on removal of the relevant goods in the following situations:

 - supplied (whilst still warehoused) after the service was provided

-- exported under duty suspension arrangements directly from the warehouse to a non-EU country
+- exported under duty suspension arrangements directly from the warehouse to a non-UK or non-EU country

-- sent under duty suspension arrangements to a tax warehouse in another member state
+- sent under duty suspension arrangements to a tax warehouse in an EU member state

 5.6 Services that change the nature of the product and create new UK product

 Some services or processes applied to existing goods can change their nature to the extent that a new product is considered to have been created (for example, refining crude oil into motor spirit).
 The new product is then treated as having been produced in the UK.
 A list of processes undertaken in tax warehouses which are regarded as creating new UK product can be found in section 6.
 In addition to these processes, a new product is created when home-produced goods are mixed or blended with union or non-union goods resulting in the original goods losing their identity.

 If the original goods were acquired or supplied before processing, any VAT that would have been due on the goods if they had not been processed is extinguished.

 5.7 Treatment of services that create new UK product